Scope

 or const

-, you can also use out variables to pass values between procedures, even void
+, you can also use out variables to pass values between , even void

 .
 It would look like this:

-As you can see, the variables were already declared in the parameters of OutTest()
+As you can see, the were already in the parameters of OutTest()

 using the out